Smthbig/.github/profile/README.md

 ## 🚀 About Us

-We believe the terminal is the future of development.
+We believe the Automation & AI is the future of development.
-**Smthbig** is our initiative to empower developers with CLI-first tools, mobile workflows, and open-source magic.
+**Smthbig** is our initiative to empower developers with Automate-first tools, mobile workflows, and open-source magic.

 - 🛠️ Makers of **Ramm health care**, **Smrtask**, and **Git Genius**
 - 📦 Experts in Compose, Kotlin, Gradle, and GitHub